Trusted WordPress tutorials, when you need them most.

 First, you need to install and activate the WPCode Free Plugin.
 For further instructions, check out our guide on how to install a WordPress plugin.

-Next, go to the new Code Snippets entry in the left-hand menu of your WordPress dashboard.
-This will bring you to the ‘All Snippets’ page.
+Next, go to Code Snippets » + Add Snippet in the left-hand menu of your WordPress dashboard.
+WPCode will then take you to the ‘Add Snippet’ page.

-Now, go to the top of the page, toggle the switch from ‘Inactive’ to ‘Active’ at the top right corner, and then click the ‘Save Snippet’ button.
+All you need to do is toggle the switch from ‘Inactive’ to ‘Active’ at the top right corner, and then click the ‘Save Snippet’ button.

 Once you have saved and activated the code snippet, it will be active, and the default WordPress sitemap will be disabled.

 We hope this article helped you learn how to disable the default WordPress sitemap.
-You may also want to see our ultimate WordPress SEO guide to improve your rankings and our expert picks of the best managed WordPress hosting.
+You may also want to see our ultimate WordPress SEO guide to improve your rankings and our expert picks of the best SEO rank tracker tools for keyword tracking.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.